intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 2. Store the value there;
 3. If the argument type is a `memref` and the shapes differ, introduce a `memref.cast` operation;
-4. If the memory spaces differ, use a `polygeist.memref2pointer`, `llvm.addrspacecast` and `polygeist.pointer2memref` operation chain to cast to the required one;
+4. If the memory spaces differ, use a `memref.memory_space_cast` to cast to the required one;
 5. If needed, cast to the base type using `sycl.cast` (or other operation we might have in the future).